Honoring the champions among us

 • Mentorship – Donation of time and professional/social/financial and/or academic support, training or advice to a group or individual on an ongoing basis.

-• Nominations for the Amy Saltz Community Champions Award will be collected between February – March 24, 2025.
+• Nominations for the Amy Saltz Community Champions Award will be collected between February – April 15th.

 • Finalists will be chosen from the nominees by a selection committee consisting of members from the MCC Board of Directors and members of the local community and area businesses.